convox/docs/docs/reference/app-parameters.md

 ### InternalDomains

 Set to `No` to disable the internal domain names at `convox.site` and `.convox` to from routing to this application.
 You can use this parameter if you are running out of available rules on your load balancer.

+### RedirectHttps

+Set to `No` to allow the app to listen on HTTP rather than having all HTTP requests automatically redirected to HTTPS.